Outsourcing RPA Project Work to 3rd Parties

 iPollingTM Results Review

-Recently, Peeriosity’s iPollingTM was used to by a Business Systems Analyst at member company to better understand how peers are staffing RPA projects.
-Using this technology, the poll author was able to quickly gain insights to his issue, which he described as follows:
+Recently, Peeriosity’s iPollingTM was used by a Business Systems Analyst at a member company to better understand how peers are staffing RPA projects.
+Using this technology, the poll author was able to quickly gain insights into his issue, which he described as follows:

 With the rise in RPA implementations across all industries, many groups are looking to outsource parts of their processes to specialized teams for handling.
 Which piece, if any, of your RPA process are you currently outsourcing?
 If you are using partial or total outsourcing, how is that working out for you?